How to reach this Source

 Register or login to get access to full profiles, including contact information.

-Masih Fouladi is an Advocacy Manager at the Greater Los Angeles Office of the Council on American Islamic Relations (CAIR-LA).
-He manages CAIR-LA’s Advocacy Team which includes the civil rights, policy, community organizing, leadership, and outreach departments.
-His work focuses on combating Islamophobia, hate crimes, school bullying and national security issues that impact Muslim Americans; he also co-authors CAIR-LA's school bullying report and is available to speak on this issue.
+Masih Fouladi is the Executive Director of Washington state chapter of the Council on American Islamic Relations (CAIR-WA).
+Prior to that, Fouladi served as Advocacy Manager at the Greater Los Angeles Office of the Council on American Islamic Relations (CAIR-LA).
+He managed CAIR-LA’s Advocacy Team which includes the civil rights, policy, community organizing, leadership, and outreach departments.
+His work focuses on combating Islamophobia, hate crimes, school bullying and national security issues that impact Muslim Americans; he also co-authored CAIR-LA's school bullying report.

 CAIR-LA has also served as a regional anchor on the issues for the national campaign against the Muslim Ban, and as an Iranian Muslim-American, Masih is an impacted individual.
 He has been heavily involved in efforts to combat the Muslim Ban and counter its enforcement.